Diokuz/baron/readme.md

 ## Browsers support

-Full support: Chrome, Firefox, Safari, Opera on Windows, OS X and iOS.
-Also, the best browser in history: Internet Explorer is supported from version 8.
+Full support: Chrome 1+, Firefox 3.6+, Safari 5+, Opera 12+ on Windows, OS X and iOS.
+Also, the best browser downloader ever: Internet Explorer is supported from version 8.

 Partial support: IE7 (without fixable headers).

-Not supported: Opera mini, Old versions of Android browser, and other browsers which do not implement the `overflow: scroll` CSS property.
+Not supported: Opera mini, old versions of Android browser, and other browsers which do not implement the `overflow: scroll` CSS property.

 ## License

 MIT.

-## TODO

-- Android 4.0.4 (build-in browser)
-- try "overflow: auto; & -webkit-overflow-scrolling: touch;" for ipad